Stochastic Forward-Forward Learning through Representational Dimensionality Compression: Experimental design and results

 As the development of non-BP methods is still in its infancy, researchers use different network architecture, training protocols, and datasets to evaluate the performance of their methods, making it difficult to make a fair comparison.
 Therefore, we use other non-BP methods' results reported in their papers for comparison.
 The results are summarized in Table~\ref{table:results}.

-We find that the proposed method achieves comparable performance with other non-BP methods on MNIST and CIFAR-10 datasets, and shows its ability to learn useful features in CIFAR100.
-In the realm of FF methods, \citet{hinton2022forward} is seen as the baseline. \citet{zhao2025cascaded} modified the initial goodness function by independently training each convolutional block for classification.
-Our method consistently surpasses these two methods in all datasets, as well as the DFA proposed by \citet{nokland2016direct}. \citet{papachristodoulou2024convolutional} further revised the convolutional framework by dividing the channels into \(C\) groups, training each to specialize in a specific class.
-Our model matches this method's performance, but operates unsupervised, eschewing labels and set network architectures.
+We find that the proposed method achieves comparable performance with other non-BP methods on MNIST and CIFAR-10 datasets, and show its ability to learn useful features in CIFAR100.
+In the realm of FF methods, the work by~\citet{hinton2022forward} is seen as the baseline.
+CaFo FF~\citep{zhao2025cascaded} modifies the initial goodness function by independently training each convolutional block for classification.
+Our method consistently surpasses these two methods in all datasets, as well as the DFA proposed by \citet{nokland2016direct}.
+For CwC FF~\cite{papachristodoulou2024convolutional} which revises the convolutional framework by dividing the channels into \(C\) groups for supervised learning, our method can match its performance without labels and specific requirements for network architectures.

-\citet{journe2022hebbian} and \citet{nimmo2025advancing} demonstrated that Hebbian learning combined with soft or hard winner-take-all (WTA) mechanisms can achieve satisfactory performance.
-Given that our network architecture mirrors that of these studies, our results are directly comparable and we demonstrate that the proposed approach attains similar performance levels.
-In addition, as previously noted, optimizing ED naturally introduces a competition mechanism, which can be considered a general learning principle that these methods strive to achieve.
+Given that our network architecture mirrors that of Hebbian learning combined with soft or hard WTA mechanisms~\citep{journe2022hebbian,nimmo2025advancing}, our results are directly comparable to those works and attain similar performance levels.
+In addition, as previously noted, optimizing ED naturally introduces a competition mechanism, which can be considered as a general learning principle that these methods strive to achieve.
+The GIM~\citep{lowePuttingEndEndtoEnd2019} also achieves a performance similar to that of our method when reimplemented using this network architecture (see Appendix~\ref{app_sec: training_details}).

 For EBL methods, \citet{scellier2023energy} conducts a comparative study of existing EBL approaches, utilizing a five-layer convolutional Hopfield network to demonstrate that equilibrium-backpropagation~\citep{Scellier2017} achieves superior performance.
-Although our findings are inferior compared to their results, the discrepancies may be attributed to the deeper network used and the ability of EBLs to leverage top-down information for optimization.
-However, EBL is challenged by the significant computational cost that stems from the need to compute the state as the entire network achieves equilibrium, a requirement that often becomes impractical as the network size increases.
+Although our findings are inferior compared to theirs, the discrepancies may be attributed to the deeper network used and the ability of EBLs to leverage top-down information for optimization.
+Unfortunately, adding more than three convolutional blocks in our experiments leads to a performance drop, which we attribute to the difficulty in preventing the collapse of class-specific features after a stack of highly nonlinear transformation, a technical problem that needs to be solved in future works.